marianaobmorais/libft/README.md

  1) recoding implementing functions from the libc with the same prototypes and behaviors as the originals – the sole difference will be their names, they will begin with the ’ft_’ prefix.
 For instance, strlen becomes ft_strlen – and
  2) developing a set of functions that are either not in the libc, or that are part of it but in a different form.

- It also has a bonus part, which focuses on linked list manipulation.
+ This project also has a bonus part, which focuses on linked list manipulation and was also added in this repository.

 ## Build